In mid-September the 10-year treasury hit a low of 3.62%, its lowest point during the previous two years.

 As buyers returned to the market, deals got inked, and anxious buyers lost properties they wanted to buy.

-Concerned bridesmaids needed rabbit in their hat to prevent losing the next deal.
+Concerned bridesmaids needed a rabbit in their hat to prevent losing the next deal.

 That magic rabbit came in the form of buyers modeling strong rent growth and low terminal cap rates.